DataDog/documentation/content/guides/composite_monitors.md

 ![composite-status](/static/images/composite_monitors/composite-status.png)

 In the API, a composite monitor's trigger condition is called its query.
-While a non-composite monitor's query can encapsulate many things — a metric, tags, an `avg` function, a group-by, etc — a composite monitor's query is simply its trigger condition, defined in terms of its constituent monitors.
+While a non-composite monitor's query can encapsulate many things — a metric, tags, an aggregation function like `avg`, a group-by, etc — a composite monitor's query is simply its trigger condition, defined in terms of its constituent monitors.

 For two non-composite monitors with the following queries: